Course details

 Please note that our modules are subject to change - we review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.

-So that you are fully prepared for your career in nursing, we ensure that your skills and knowledge match current working practices in health and social care.
-The practical abilities you develop on placement* will be underpinned and extended by the knowledge you gain through lectures, tutorials, workshops and activities in the University’s own high-quality training facilities.
+So that you are fully prepared for your career, we ensure that your skills and knowledge match current working practices in health and social care.
+The practical abilities you develop on placement will be underpinned and extended by the knowledge you gain through lectures, tutorials, workshops and simulated practice activities.

 How you’re assessed